 By peer we mean someone who needs or has previously needed support with mental health challenges.
-Peer Support Volunteers can support people in similar situations through non-judgmental listening and empathy and practically by providing information, training or running groups.
+Peer Support Volunteers can support people in similar situations through non-judgmental listening and empathy, and practically by providing information or signposting.

-Through special interest and activity groups, this supporting through shared experience is the basis of the peer support within both the Mental Health & Wellbeing and Threshold Women’s Counselling Services.
+Through peer-led activity groups, this supporting through shared experience is the basis of the peer support within both the Mental Health & Wellbeing and Threshold Women’s Counselling Services.

 What does a peer support volunteer do?

-As a Peer Support Volunteer, you will be leading and facilitating peer support groups for people with mental health support needs.
+As a Peer Support Volunteer, you will be co-facilitating peer-led activities for people with mental health support needs.

-To work as part of a team running peer support groups in the Brighton area.
+To work as part of a team running peer-led activity groups in Brighton and Hove.

 You will be encouraging and empowering individuals attending to get involved and contribute as much as possible.
-This peer support volunteering opportunity will be for a six month time period.
+We ask that volunteers commit to an initial six month period.

-- To offer informal support to people using the service, including actively listening and, if appropriate, directing individuals to appropriate agencies for further support.
+- Offering informal support to people using the service, including actively listening and if appropriate, signposting to appropriate agencies for further support.

-- To contribute to the provision of a welcoming, safe and comfortable environment for a diverse range of people with mental health challenges.
+- Creating a welcoming, safe and comfortable environment for a diverse range of people accessing the service.

 - To be punctual, committed and reliable for a six month period.

-- To participate in regular group supervision, training and meetings as required.
+- Taking part in regular group supervision, training and meetings as required.

-- To work flexibly, and be prepared to perform other duties within the reasonable expectations of the role.
+- Working flexibly, and to be prepared to perform other duties within the reasonable expectations of the role.

-- To comply with all organisational policies and procedures in particular the Volunteer Code of Conduct and to ensure safe, fair and responsible working practices through implementation of BHT’s Health & Safety, Equal Opportunities, and Confidentiality policies.
+- Compliance with all organisational policies and procedures, in particular the Volunteer Code of Conduct and BHT’s Health & Safety, Equal Opportunities and Confidentiality policies.

-Candidates who demonstrate these qualities will be invited in for an informal chat with the Peer Support Coordinator.
+Applicants who demonstrate these qualities will be invited for an informal chat with the Peer Support Coordinator.